melgaafary/Revolut/README.md

 ## Stack used
 - React
-- React hooks  - for the state
+- React hooks and [unstated-next](https://github.com/jamiebuilds/unstated-next)  - for the state management
 - Grommet - for UI components
 - Jest/enzyme
 - Eslint and airbnb config